-I've worked out for many years at school gyms, YMCAs, work-supplied facilities, recreation centers, and health clubs.
+I've worked out for decades at school gyms, YMCAs, facilities at work, recreation centers, and health clubs.
 At every facility there was a certain etiquette.
 People didn't sit on machines or benches when they weren't using them, except for the clueless New Year's resolution types who rarely lasted more than two weeks.
 Guys were open to allowing someone else to work in with them (I met a number of friends that way).
 Cameras were never brought into the facility.
 And people kept their workout a safe distance from others.

-I cannot definitely state when things changed because different clubs have slightly different cultures, but perhaps it was five years ago.
-Now it is common to see hipsters sitting on machines or benches while checking messages or texting.
+I cannot definitely state when things changed because different clubs have slightly different cultures, but it was at least five years ago.
+Now it is common to see self-proclaimed hipsters sitting on machines or benches while checking messages or texting.
 They are completely oblivious to the fact that they are preventing someone else from using the equipment.

 In the days before smart phones, taking video or a photo of someone was difficult because the devices were relatively large and cumbersome.
 But now, all someone needs to do is aim their smart phone at an unsuspecting person as Playboy bimbo Dani Mathers did to an older woman.
 Since the new year, a sign was posted to the effect that videotaping or photography in the locker room is not allowed.
 I would have thought that such behavior was contrary to common sense, but Glassholes have already demonstrated their lack of same via their use of Google Glass, essentially a smart phone integrated into glasses, to capture video of anyone at any time.
 Some enlightened bars and restaurants have banned the use of Glass and similar products.